 Regularly Scheduled Services

 Each Sunday we offer important teachings from current and past spiritual teachers in the Buddhist tradition.
-When we do not have a visiting teacher, we read, listen to and then discuss important teachings that inspire us in all aspects of our lives.
+When we do not have a visiting instructor, we read articles, listen to CD’s and watch videos that inspire us in all aspects of our spiritual practice.
 During the week, we offer silent meditation.
 Come join us!

 There will be a sangha member present to unlock the center before the meditation period begins.
 The meditation periods will be timed, and the bell will be rung three times at the beginning and once at the end.
 You may come late or leave early as needed for any sitting.
 Just enter and leave quietly, please.